Skip to main content

 provider_charge_failed — HTTP 402

 Likely causes: Insufficient funds, card blocked, fraud-prevention rejection by the issuer.
-Buyer-side outcomes — not integration bugs.

 session_expired — HTTP 410

-Next action: fix_input (create a new session) · Retryable: no
+Next action: create_new_session · Retryable: no

 Escalate when: Never.